 How to Structure a Multi-Channel Outreach Sequence

-The order and timing of your messages matter as much as the content.
-Here's a proven sequence structure that balances persistence with respect for the candidate's time.
+Running sequences across email, LinkedIn, and SMS produces 2-3x the response rate of single-channel sends, according to industry email performance benchmarks.
+Order and timing of messages matter as much as content.
+Here’s a proven sequence structure that balances persistence with respect for the candidate’s time.

 Day 1: Email (Initial Contact)